Bible Meaning: Association

 After his separation from Lot, Abraham lived in Mamre for quite some time (Genesis 13:18).
 When his beautiful wife Sarah died, at the age of 127, he purchased a nearby cave and buried her in it (23:2, 19).
 The cave would also become his own burial location (25:9) and that of his son Isaac and his wife Rebekah (35:29), as well as of his grandson Jacob and his wife Leah (49:31, 50:13).

 Hebron was given to the tribe of Judah after Israel entered the Promised Land.
 It was not only designated a Levitical city but also one of the six special cities of refuge (Joshua 20:7).
 Prior to Israel taking control of the town, it had joined an alliance that fought God's people and lost (Joshua 9 - 10).

-Later in its history, it became the home of David and his fighting men.
-When King Saul died, David was anointed ruler over Judah and Benjamin with Hebron as his capital (2Samuel 2:1 - 3, 11).
-After seven and one-half years, he was again anointed in Hebron, this time as king over a united Israel (2Samuel 5:1, 3, 5).
+Hebron, later in its history, became the home of David and his fighting men.
+When King Saul died, David was anointed ruler over Judah and Benjamin with the city as his capital (2Samuel 2:1 - 3, 11).
+After seven and one-half years, he was again anointed in the city, this time as king over a united Israel (2Samuel 5:1, 3, 5).
 He soon, however, moved his capital to Jerusalem.